 - Test and optimize.
 With an intelligent automated platform like Lily AI, you’re not going to have to spend time managing product data.
 That leaves you more time to test and optimize based on the data insights received.
 Try different images, keep finessing product descriptions, alter the color palette or change the position of a button.
 Whatever it takes, be restless until the data shows an upturn in results.

-- Stand out and differentiate with regular promotions, local listings, customer reviews and ratings.
+- Stand out and differentiate.
+This can be done with regular promotions, local listings, customer reviews and ratings.
 It’s not just about the products in your inventory.
 Customers want to see how other customers are reacting too.

 What Optimization Looks Like